al-nf/acm-wiki/public/tutorials/c.md

 If you want to set initial values for an array, put those values in curly brackets like the first example.

 The second example is a special case of a string.
 In C, strings are simply char arrays.
 You can set their initial values using quotation marks instead.
-Also, when you set initial values for an array in C, it's not necessary to set an array size.
+Additionally, when you set initial values for an array in C, it's not necessary to set an array size.

 To access an element in an array, you specify the index in square brackets.
 Arrays in C are 0-indexed.
+This means that array indices are in range from 0 to length of array - 1.

 ```c
 arr[3]; // = 5